 Requirements for the KU Master of Arts Degree in Museum Studies

-The course of study leading to the Master of Arts in Museum Studies comprises 36 semester credit hours at the graduate level.
-Each entering student enrolls in the Foundational Museum Studies Core, and then, with guidance of academic advisors and program staff, crafts an individualized, multidisciplinary, program of study in which they master both general and specific topics appropriate to their interests and relevant to current museum standards.
-In addition to courses in topics such as collections management, museum education, exhibits, and museum management, students can take advantage of the resources of a major university to gain skills in fields as diverse as scenography, learning theory, audience evaluation, non-profit leadership, psychology, and public administration, among others.
+The course of study leading to the M.A. in Museum Studies comprises 36 semester credit hours at the graduate level.
+Each entering student enrolls in the Foundational Museum Studies Core, and then, with guidance of academic advisors and program staff, crafts an individualized, multidisciplinary program of study in which they master both general and specific topics appropriate to their interests and relevant to current museum standards.
+In addition to courses in topics such as collections management, museum education, exhibits, and museum management, students can take advantage of the resources of a major university to gain skills in fields as diverse as scenography, learning theory, audience evaluation, nonprofit leadership, psychology, and public administration, among others.
 Students are also able – and encouraged – to take courses in academic disciplines such as history, anthropology, art history, natural sciences, and visual arts.
 Museum Studies students have access to the staff and resources of several acclaimed museums located on the KU campus, as well as to museums in the region.
 Many of the courses are taught by museum professionals who work in institutions locally, as well as in Kansas City and Topeka.

-The Program has six elements:
+The program has six elements:

-2. Museum Professional Areas – 9 cr.
+2. Museum Professional Areas – 9 credits

-3. Museum Conceptual Domains – 6 cr.
+3. Museum Conceptual Domains – 6 credits

-4. Electives – 9 cr.
+4. Electives – 9 credits

-5. Museum Experience (Internship) – 3 cr.
+5. Museum Experience (Internship) – 3 credits

 6. Final Product (Research)